gmlang/masterr/_posts/r/2019-02-12-RFP-part2-lists.md

 ## [1] 4
 {% endhighlight %}

 It should make us cringe that `firsts()` and `seconds()` look almost identical yet we wrote them as two different functions.
-"Repeating yourself" makes code maintenance difficult.
 We'll learn how to fix it later.
-Also notice that `is_empty()`, `hd()` and `tl()` defined above are very similarly to the ones defined in part 1 when we discussed R vectors.
-This is because lists are just a special kind of vector in R. To see this, realize that another way of declaring an empty list is `vector("list")`.
+Notice that `is_empty()`, `hd()` and `tl()` defined above are very similarly to the ones defined in [part1 of this series when we discussed R vectors](https://masterr.org/r/RFP-part1-vectors/).
+This is because lists are just a special kind of vectors in R. To see this, realize that another way of declaring an empty list is `vector("list")`.

 {% highlight r %}
 identical(vector("list"), list())